-- 3.22.1 Private hire vehicles are an essential mode of transport for disabled and elderly persons.
-The combination of the personal service they offer, their wide availability and their door-to-door operations enable them to respond particularly well to the travel needs of people with mobility difficulties. - 3.22.2 The Authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
-For this reason, the Authority considers it important that people with impairments have access to all forms of public transportation. - 3.22.3 The Authority intends to encourage proprietors to invest in wheelchair accessible vehicles, thus improving the accessibility of vehicles to disabled customers.
-For this reason, the age limits outlined in paragraph 3.2 are relaxed for private hire vehicles capable of carrying passengers in wheelchairs. - 3.22.4 Unless an exemption applies, all licensed drivers are under a duty to carry guide, hearing and other prescribed assistance dogs in their vehicles without additional charge (see paragraph 4.10).
+- take such steps as are necessary to ensure that the passenger is carried in safety and reasonable comfort; and - not make any additional charge - 3.23.3 Prior to publishing a list of designated wheelchair accessible vehicles, the licensing authority will confirm the designation in writing to each proprietor of any such vehicle. - 3.23.4 The proprietor of a designated wheelchair accessible vehicle may appeal against the decision of the licensing authority to include their vehicles on the designated list.
+The appeal should be made to the Magistrate's Court and must be made within 28 days of the vehicle in question being included on the authority's published list. - 3.23.5 Private hire vehicles are an essential mode of transport for disabled and elderly persons.
+The combination of the personal service they offer, their wide availability and their door-to-door operations enable them to respond particularly well to the travel needs of people with mobility difficulties. - 3.23.6 The Authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
+For this reason, the Authority considers it important that people with impairments have access to all forms of public transportation. - 3.23.7 The Authority intends to encourage proprietors to invest in wheelchair accessible vehicles, thus improving the accessibility of vehicles to disabled customers.
+For this reason, the age limits outlined in paragraph 3.2 are relaxed for designated wheelchair accessible private hire vehicles.

-3.23 EXECUTIVE VEHICLES
+3.24 EXECUTIVE VEHICLES

-- 3.23.1 An executive vehicle, limousine or other novelty vehicle is, in essence, a private hire vehicle, and all other interpretations, policies and conditions relevant to licensed private hire vehicles also apply, except where described below. - 3.23.2 There is no legal definition of executive vehicle.
+- 3.24.1 An executive vehicle, limousine or other novelty vehicle is, in essence, a private hire vehicle, and all other interpretations, policies and conditions relevant to licensed private hire vehicles also apply, except where described below. - 3.24.2 There is no legal definition of executive vehicle.
 However, there is common acceptance that an executive vehicle would be a relatively expensive vehicle that includes additional features designed to increase the comfort of the driver and passengers, which exhibits the qualities of luxury, prestige, and refinement.
 A classic car could be an executive vehicle.
-Vehicles qualifying for executive status must be of a high-end vehicle specification. - 3.23.3 Executive vehicles usually place more emphasis on comfort, appearance, and amenities such as technological upgrades and higher quality materials than on performance, economy, or utility.
+Vehicles qualifying for executive status must be of a high-end vehicle specification. - 3.24.3 Executive vehicles usually place more emphasis on comfort, appearance, and amenities such as technological upgrades and higher quality materials than on performance, economy, or utility.
 They are often built in smaller numbers than more affordable mass-market vehicles.
 Luxury vehicles are historically 5 or 6 passenger four-door saloons.
-The term was coined in the 1960s to describe cars targeted at successful professionals and middle to senior managers, often as a company car but retaining enough performance and comfort to be desirable in their own right. - 3.23.4 Executive cars could be luxury versions of family saloons; at the higher end, they are often larger models by mainstream manufacturers or the entry-level models by companies specialising in larger luxury vehicles. - 3.23.5 Proprietors of companies wishing to license such vehicles would not normally be mainstream private hire companies but would be offering chauffeur driven contracts, airports runs and other similar services where the driver would be expected to observe a strict dress code.
+The term was coined in the 1960s to describe cars targeted at successful professionals and middle to senior managers, often as a company car but retaining enough performance and comfort to be desirable in their own right. - 3.24.4 Executive cars could be luxury versions of family saloons; at the higher end, they are often larger models by mainstream manufacturers or the entry-level models by companies specialising in larger luxury vehicles.

+3.24.5 Proprietors of companies wishing to license such vehicles would not normally be mainstream private hire companies but would be offering chauffeur driven contracts, airports runs and other similar services where the driver would be expected to observe a strict dress code.
 Chauffeur driven contracts for the undertaking of a journey in an executive vehicle would generally be made by way of a written contract.

-3.24 STRETCHED LIMOUSINES
+3.25 STRETCHED LIMOUSINES